 - List of employees, including a breakdown of salaries and years of service

-- Details of any major contracts necessary for the operation of the business, including the lease of any premises;
+- Details of any major contracts necessary for the operation of the business, including the lease of any premises

 - List of all equipment and assets of the business

-- Any related debts, licenses and liabilities.
+- Any related debts, licenses and liabilities

 2. Decide on a Structure for the Purchase

-Additionally, buying the assets means you will be in a contract with the company that owns the business, while buying the shares means you will be in a contract with the person or people who own the company, which requires a high level of trust on information given by the seller.
-There is also a risk that if the business goes sideways, the seller, as a private company, may have no other assets.
-You will therefore need to be compensated.
-One way to deal with this risk is to insist on ongoing commitments or responsibilities – commonly called “indemnities” – from the person or people who own the company.
+The downside of buying the assets is that certain one-time transaction costs connected to the purchase may be more expensive.
+There’s also a risk that if the business goes sideways, the seller, as a private company, may have no other assets.
+But you’ll still need to be compensated.
+One way to deal with this risk is to insist on ongoing commitments or responsibilities, called indemnities, from the person or people who own the company.

-3. Negotiate the Other Terms
+3. Negotiate Other Terms

-To prevent the seller, or the owner of the seller (if the seller is a company), from creating a competitor business after the sale, you should insist that he or she sign a “Non-Competition Agreement”.
+To prevent the seller or the seller’s owner (if the seller is a company) from creating a competitor business after the sale, you should insist they sign a Non-Competition Agreement.

 4. Have the Legal Documents Prepared

 This first legal document is used to record the basic aspects of the deal early on.
-This helps to prevent misunderstandings and avoids having to renegotiate any key terms very close to the sale date.
+It helps prevent misunderstandings and avoids having to renegotiate any key terms close to the sale date.

 5. Final Tips to Keep in Mind

-Ask an Expert Series: Ask a Lawyer
+Talk to An Expert Series: Ask a Lawyer